About Antigua and Barbuda

 Citizenship by Investment Program

-The Citizenship by Investment Programme (CIP) was established following parliamentary approval of the Antigua and Barbuda Citizenship by Investment Regulations 2014 contained in the Citizenship by Investment Act 2013 amended in 2014 and 2016.
+The Antigua and Barbuda Citizenship by Investment Programme (CIP) was established following parliamentary approval of the Antigua and Barbuda Citizenship by Investment Regulations 2014 contained in the Citizenship by Investment Act 2013 amended in 2014 and 2016.
 The programme aims to boost the economic development and growth.

 Any foreign national that makes a required investment is qualified to acquire the Antigua and Barbuda nationality.
 Apart from that all applicants must go through a stringent application procedure, including thorough due diligence checks.